-The view from our 15th floor room wasn’t of very much, but its height over what is a relatively low-rise capital city gave us some idea what awaited us below, we noted the key sites – Gamla Stan, Södermalm and Skeppsholmen were but just a little walk away.
+The view from our 15th-floor room wasn’t of very much, but its height over what is a relatively low-rise capital city gave us some idea of what awaited us below, we noted the key sites – Gamla Stan, Södermalm and Skeppsholmen were not too far away.
 Our spacious room was typically Swedish, minimalist in design but peppered with some beautiful yet functional luxuries including brushed copper fittings, green marble surfaces, designer lighting and hipster glassware.
-C/O Gerd amenities from Swedish Lapland formed part of what we’d call an exhibitionist’s bathroom because of its floor to ceiling windows, but rest assured you’re safe from prying eyes in the glorious rain-shower.
+C/O Gerd amenities from Swedish Lapland formed part of what we’d call an exhibitionist’s bathroom because of its floor-to-ceiling windows, but rest assured you’re safe from prying eyes in the glorious rain-shower.

 Keen to remind you where you are, the hotel’s tasteful, subtle branding appears literally everywhere, in a departure from what independents usually do.
 The designer vibe continues outside our room in the public areas, with some very unique, arresting and thought-provoking contemporary artwork throughout the hotel, curated by Sune Nordgren, an acclaimed art curator with a Scanditouch, known for his work at the Malmö Konsthall and the BALTIC Centre for Contemporary Art in Gateshead, UK.

 For an upscale and more local experience, At Six Stockholm also has its own residences, offering up 32 beautiful apartments for longer-stay guests.